Form an LLC in Wisconsin yourself with our simple step-by-step guide. It’s free and easy!

 Once you’ve gotten the name taken care of, have your registered agent, and are getting ready to file your articles, the next is to get the ball rolling on obtaining an EIN, or Employer Identification Number.
 This is a unique 9-digit identifier used by the state/federal government to track business activity, process taxes, allow you to legally hire employees, open business bank accounts, etc.

 Almost every transaction your business engages in will require an EIN.
 That said, you can get one quickly, easily and free of charge by applying online through the IRS Website.

 Here’s where you need to decide where to bank.
 And this isn’t personal banking, so if you’re brand new to this then PLEASE conduct some research!
 Look at different local, state, and national banks as well as credit unions.
 There’s plenty of great deals, perks, incentives and kickbacks to be had.
-Tons!

-The other big important factor is making sure to completely separate your brand’s financials from data streams and bank accounts of any other kind.
+The other important factor is making sure to completely separate your brand’s financials from data streams and bank accounts of any other kind.
 Here’s a quick breakdown article of Business Checking Accounts from some of the biggest banks to begin your research.

 This isn’t mandated by WI or federal law, but we think it should be for a variety of reasons.
 First, it sets down on paper the managerial/financial duties and responsibilities of all owning and managerial parties.
 This includes profit sharing, ownership percentages, and your own stipulated rules of operation.

 Not only will this add layers of protection for everyone involved, including your new company’s LLC status, but it also trumps default state rules which take over if you don’t have this document in place.
 To get started, check out this savvy Operating Agreement Tool which you can customize yourself.